ruivieira/rhods-shi-model/README.md

 From Red Hat Open Data Science (RHODS), clone this project and run the [Jupyter notebook](notebooks/model-training.ipynb).

-The last cells will save the model in the `joblib` format under `./app/models`.
+The last cells will save the model serialised model under `$PROJECT_ROOT/models`.

 ## Deploying the model